USD ($)

 We have covered in detail the switching techniques and modes, which you can read in the next article.

-Types of Switches in Computer Networks
+Types of Switches in Networking

 There are different types of network switches used in an IT infrastructure.
 Each type of switch offers different features and capabilities to meet the needs of different network sizes and complexities.